ChaosSearch/chaos-aws-workshop/content/10_GettingStarted/11_objective.md

 weight = 11
 +++

 In this workshop we will use ChaosSearch to discover and monitor 404 errors in Elastic Load Balancing Logs (ELB) in S3 on AWS.
-There will be hands on exercises to:
+There will be hands-on exercises to:

 - Discover ELB Logs and create an Object Group &amp; Index using the Storage tab
 - Create a view and transformation in the Refinery tab